mDuo13/xrpl-dev-portal/docs/tutorials/python/build-apps/credential-issuing-service.md

 ### accept_credential.py

-This file is meant to be run as a commandline tool so it starts with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)), followed by dependencies grouped by type: standard lib, then PyPI packages, and local files last:
+This file is meant to be run as a commandline tool so it starts with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)), followed by dependencies grouped by type: standard lib, then PyPI packages, and local files last.

 {% code-snippet file="/_code-samples/issue-credentials/py/accept_credential.py" language="py" before="XRPL_SERVER =" /%}